junxit/us-congress-bills-117/metadata.md

 - 2021-02-25 — Introduced in Senate
 - 2021-02-25 — Read twice and referred to the Committee on Banking, Housing, and Urban Affairs.
+- 2022-01-10 — Amendment SA 4897 agreed to in Senate by Unanimous Consent.
+- 2022-01-10 — Amendment SA 4897 proposed by Senator Schumer for Senator Burr. (consideration: CR S120-121; text: CR S119-120) In the nature of a substitute.
+- 2022-01-10 — Measure laid before Senate by unanimous consent. (consideration: CR S119-120; text: CR S119-120)
+- 2022-01-10 — Passed Senate with an amendment by Unanimous Consent. (text: CR S120-121)
+- 2022-01-10 — Passed/agreed to in Senate: Passed Senate with an amendment by Unanimous Consent.
+- 2022-01-10 — Senate Committee on Banking, Housing, and Urban Affairs discharged by Unanimous Consent.
+- 2022-01-10 — Senate Committee on Banking, Housing, and Urban Affairs discharged by Unanimous Consent.
+- 2022-01-10 — Senate amendment agreed to: Amendment SA 4897 agreed to in Senate by Unanimous Consent.
+- 2022-01-10 — Senate amendment proposed (on the floor): Amendment SA 4897 proposed by Senator Schumer for Senator Burr.
+- 2022-01-10 — Senate amendment submitted